ebertolazzi/GF2toolkit/README.md

 - cmake
 - m4ri (only for comparison with SAGE, http://m4ri.sagemath.org/)

-to compile library
+to compile library open makefile and edit if needed then

-cd cmake
-cmake ..
 make

 a number of test to check library is now compiled, run and enjoy.